 Curry Is Healthy

-As mentioned before, you don’t need to spend more than half an hour in the kitchen to make this delicious vegetable curry recipe with pineapple and coconut milk.
-Actually, it took me less than 30 minutes!
 I added different veggies, like carrot, zucchini, eggplant, pepper, and onion.
 You can add other veggies like cauliflower, broccoli, butternut squash, spinach or even sweet potatoes.
 Use your favorite veggies or the ones which are in season right now.
-In my opinion, this curry tastes delicious with all kind of veggies.
+In my opinion, this curry tastes delicious with all kinds of veggies.

 This Indian Inspired Curry Is: